-Tribal governments in Alaska have all the immunities and privileges available to other federally acknowledged Indian tribes by virtue of their government-to-government relationship with the United States as well as the responsibilities, powers, limitations and obligations of such tribes.
+Tribal governments in Alaska have all the immunities and privileges available to other federally acknowledged Indian Tribes by virtue of their government-to-government relationship with the United States as well as the responsibilities, powers, limitations and obligations of such Tribes.

-Although tribally owned lands are in fee simple status, and fire management responsibilities are not identified in ANCSA, ANILCA, or 620 DM 5.3, tribal lands are currently treated similarly to ANCSA Corporation lands for fire management purposes.
+Although many Tribally owned lands in Alaska are in fee simple status, and fire management responsibilities are not identified in ANCSA, ANILCA, or 620 DM 5.3, Tribal lands owned by the Venetie Indian And Neets Ai Corporation are currently treated similarly to ANCSA Corporation lands for fire management purposes.
 See Fire Management Considerations for ANCSA Corporation Lands above.